cs4241-19a/a2-shortstack/README.md

 ---

 ## Celebrity Horoscope Database
-The purpose of this application is to store
+The purpose of this application is to generate and store zodiac signs of inputed people.
+The main problem the application addresses is the need to look up the zodiac

 Here is a sample formula for summarizing your activities, talk about:
 - the domain area the project pertains to